EU court: Poland's disciplining of judges breaches EU law

 It issued a litany of perceived flaws in the Polish system, by which it said judges could fall victim to political control and pressure to influence decisions.

-It said the Polish system “could undermine the independence of the courts concerned.”
+It said the high disciplinary chamber “does not provide all the guarantees of impartiality and independence and, in particular, is not protected from the direct or indirect influence of the Polish legislature and executive.”

-The Court of Justice tasked the Polish authorities to “take the measures necessary to rectify the situation.”
+It said the Polish system “could undermine the independence of the courts concerned” and called on the Polish authorities to “take the measures necessary to rectify the situation.”